 Backroads provide a wealth of stimulating environments to record my vision.
 The 15' (5 meters) Statue of Liberty, standing alone in a manicured field close to the state borders of Kentucky and Tennessee.
 And the completely absurd situation of a truck on blocks, a church and casino all is the same parking lot not a stone throw from the Little Big Horn National Park.
 Of course, I can not overlook what is happening in today in the country, so an Impeachment Rally in Los Angeles.

 What defines this country?
 It is a question I often ask myself.
 Freedom, patriotism, the rights granted for expression in speech, choice of religious practice and opportunity for other nationals to become United States citizens (naturalization image) all seem to have naturally become undercurrents in my essays.
+The divide politically and the repercussions of decisions of those in power in Washington are also addressed.

 Other contemporary issues to document showing the diversity of our people natives and immigrants with varied beliefs but all striving to call the USA their Americana.